The Great Experiment in Conservation

 McMartin, Philip G. Terrie, Amy Vedder, and Bill Weber.

-View other books about The Adirondacks and The Encyclopedia of New York State
+View other books on the Adirondacks and New York State.

 6 x 9, 640 pages, 6 black-and-white illustrations, 13 tables, notes, bibliography, index